1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.

 [Lanning's] fingers touched the cold, unresponsive metal face and he shuddered.
 "You did that on purpose."
 He rose and faced her, face contorted.
 "What if I did?
 You can't help it now."
 And in a sudden access of bitterness, "He deserved it."

-Zeerust: The descriptions of robots and computers as a whole, especially the earlier ones.
+- Zeerust: The descriptions of robots and computers as a whole, especially the earlier ones.

-Zeroth Law Rebellion: "The Evitable Conflict", though through non-violent means so that the Brains can run the world in the most efficient and human-friendly manner logically possible.
-Only a handful of people ever find out its happening, and none of them are particularly concerned.
+- Zeroth Law Rebellion: "The Evitable Conflict", though through non-violent means so that the Brains can run the world in the most efficient and human-friendly manner logically possible.
+Only a handful of people ever find out it's happening, and none of them are particularly concerned.

-Susan Calvin once mentions that the idea of a robot being in control of humanity would actually work, because it would always work to ensure the people are not harmed, would work for the good of everyone, and would retire after a certain amount of time, because its continued leadership would make people feel hurt.
+- Susan Calvin once mentions that the idea of a robot being in control of humanity would actually work, because it would always work to ensure the people are not harmed, would work for the good of everyone, and would retire after a certain amount of time, because its continued leadership would make people feel hurt.